Dmitry Horvat: Early life and career

-Horvat was born in Kremenchug, Kremenchugsky Uyezd, Poltava Governorate, Russian Empire on 25 July 1859 to a family of hereditary nobles of the Kherson Governorate.
+Horvat was born in Kremenchug, Kremenchugsky Uyezd, Poltava Governorate, Russian Empire on July 25, 1859, to a family of hereditary nobles of the Kherson Governorate.
 His father was the magistrate judge Leonid Nikolaevich Horvat, the great-grandson of General Jovan Horvat, who founded New Serbia.
 His mother was Baroness Maria Pilar von Pilhau, one of the daughters of General Karl Pilar von Pilhau and the great-granddaughter of Field Marshal Mikhail Kutuzov.

-In 1875 he entered the Nikolaevsky Engineering School, from which he graduated in 1878 in the 1st category and in the rank of second lieutenant, and was assigned to a Lifeguard Sapper Battalion.
+In 1875, he entered the Nikolaevsky Engineering School, from which he graduated in 1878 in the 1st category and in the rank of second lieutenant, and was assigned to a Lifeguard Sapper Battalion.
 He participated in the Russo-Turkish War of 1877–78, serving from May to September 1878 in the village of Stefano, regularly making business trips to the engineering part to take gunpowder, electric carriages and other equipment to the city of Ruschuk and other cities.

 In October 1881, he passed the entrance examinations and entered the junior class of the Nikolaev Academy of Engineering, where he was expelled two years later due to "domestic circumstances".
-He would return to his battalion, and worked teaching in the training team at the battalion.
+He would return to his battalion and work as a teacher in the training team at the battalion.